 I am currently admitted to practice law as a student attorney under the supervision of a licensed attorney.
 I work at the Cumberland Legal Aid Clinic in Portland, a non-profit law office affiliated with the law school that provides legal services for low-income clients.

-Outside of work, my wife Cara Dolan and I with two children..
-We have two English setters and three cats.
+Outside of work, my wife Cara Dolan and I live by Willard Beach in South Portland, Maine, with two children.
+We also have two English setters and three cats.
 I also have pictures here of Vicky, my beloved setter who passed away in November 2016.

 I’m also an avid runner, so I may post about running races too.